AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/Azure/README.md

 10. Stop and start the PI server and associated services by running: **pisrvstop && pisrvstart**.

 ### Replace the Self-signed Certificate with a Trusted Certificate
-OSIsoft strongly recommends using a digital certificate obtained from a trusted third-party Certification Authority (CA) or from your enterprise's private CA. It is recommended that you replace the self-signed certificate generated with the PI Web API Admin Utility during the deployment of PI Vision with your trusted certificate.
+OSIsoft strongly recommends using a digital certificate obtained from a trusted third-party Certification Authority (CA) or from your enterprise's private CA. It is recommended that you replace the self-signed certificate generated during the deployment of PI Vision with your trusted certificate.
 You can follow the instructions included in the following article to switch from the self-signed certificate to a custom certificate:
 [Replacing a Self-Signed Certificate with a Trusted Certificate](https://customers.osisoft.com/s/knowledgearticle?knowledgeArticleUrl=KB01448)

 ### Feedback